guykuo/Prusa-Firmware/README.md

 Move Configuration_prusa.h to the main firmware folder.

-#### Set Language Support (already done for you in my branch)
+#### Set Language Support
-Normally you would need to set language support in config.h to primary language only.
+Set language support in config.h to primary language only.
-I have already done so in my branch.
-So you do not need to do this.

-However, if you build from a Prusa branch you MUST do this.
+You MUST do this.
 Otherwise, firmware will not run properly.
 Instead, your LCD will display random letters and likely boot loop.

 The changes needed are near bottom of the file.
 It should look like this...
 ```